cldf-datasets/gramadapt/rationale/D1_DKN02.md

 ## D1: Domain Detail - Knowledge (DKN02)

-The most influential form of knowledge in this contact scenario is:The most influential form of knowledge in this contact scenario is:
+The most influential form of knowledge in this contact scenario is:

-GlobalGlobal
+- Global

-LocalLocal
+- Local